No Jokers, No Masters: Birds of Prey and the Emancipation of Harley Quinn’s Narrative

 Recent Comments

-- Aeryl on Sir Gawain Gets the A24 Horror Treatment in the First Trailer for The Green Knight 1 min ago

-- Austin on Oathbringer Reread: Chapter One Hundred and Fifteen 4 mins ago

-- Austin on Star Trek: Voyager Rewatch: “Ex Post Facto” 11 mins ago
+- garethwilson on Star Trek: Voyager Rewatch: “Ex Post Facto” 27 mins ago

-- RKN on Brandon Sanderson’s Stormlight Archive Book 4 is Now Officially: Rhythm of War 20 mins ago

-- Scáth on Oathbringer Reread: Chapter One Hundred and Fifteen 34 mins ago
+- kaldannan on No Jokers, No Masters: Birds of Prey and the Emancipation of Harley Quinn’s Narrative 40 mins ago

+- Jim Finn on Here’s Our First Look at Matt Reeves’ Batman 54 mins ago